Waffle/waffle/Docs/ServletSingleSignOnSecurityFilter.md

 * waffle.servlet.spi.BasicSecurityFilterProvider/realm: The name of the Realm for BASIC authentication.
 * impersonate: Allow impersonation.
 When true the remote user will be impersonated.
 Note that there is no mapping between the Windows native threads, under which the impersonation takes place, and the Java threads.
 Thus you'll need to use Windows native APIs to perform impersonated actions.
 Any action done in Java will still be performed with the user account running the servlet container.
 * excludePatterns: Url patterns to exclude from the filter, uses regex for pattern matching
+* excludeCorsPreflight: OPTIONS request from a Cors pre-flight request which has a
+* excludeBearerAuthorization

 Filter Configuration Example
 ----------------------------